Eating in Alaska

 In addition to the local food scene, Alaska boasts a thriving beer culture.
-Ranked fifth in the nation for breweries per capita in 2009, visitors can taste handcrafted brews at a growing number of breweries and brewpubs statewide.
-Additional beer-centric activities include brewery tours, festivals and special events.
-Cheers!
+Currently ranked eighth in the nation for breweries per capita, visitors can taste handcrafted brews at a growing number of brewpubs statewide.
+You can usually always find a brewery tour, festival or special beer event nearby.

 The best show in the house is undoubtedly the northern lights (September through mid-April).
 However, if you travel to Alaska during the rest of the year, there are still plenty of things to do at night.
 Offerings at theater stages across the state range from quirky comedies to Shakespeare to world premieres.
 Alaskans love to dance, so grab your partner and head out to a pub or club for live music or some ever-popular square dancing.

 Shop Alaska Native Artists

 Shop Alaska for beautiful Native-made baskets, jewelry, knives, woodcarvings (totems, masks and paddles) and other traditional and modern art pieces at retail stores, museum gift shops, galleries and farmers markets throughout Alaska.
 To ensure pieces are genuine, look for the Made in Alaska or Silver Hand emblems that signify they are made locally and, with regards to the latter, by an individual Alaska Native artist.